 7. Dry Cleaning

-Because there aren’t many national or even regional dry cleaning chains, there’s a lot of competition from local cleaners to attract customers, said Mike Catania, owner of PromotionCode.org.
+Because there aren’t many national or even regional dry-cleaning chains, there’s a lot of competition from local cleaners to attract customers, said Mike Catania, founder of PromotionCode.org.
 If you download the Yelp app, you can use the filter option to search for dry cleaners offering deals.
 Doing this will return lots of coupons for buy one, get one free or $1 per garment deals for first-time customers, he said.

 “The real bounty, though, is after you pick up your first order,” Catania said.

 “The paper on the wire hanger will typically have printed coupons that rival or even exceed the first-time coupons to keep you coming back.”

 Also, check the dry cleaners’ websites for coupons, said Perez.
-For example, she saved 25 percent at a local dry cleaner by showing a coupon from its website.
+For example, she saved 25% at a local dry cleaner by showing a coupon from its website.

 8. Oil Changes